sass/sass/proposal/package-importer.d.ts.md

    3. `index` file at package root, resolved for file extensions and partials.

-4. If there is a subpath, resolve that path relative to the package root, and resolve for file extensions and partials.
+3. If there is a subpath, resolve that path relative to the package root, and resolve for file extensions and partials.

-For library creators, the recommended method is to add a `sass` conditional export to `package.json`, with the `sass` key being the first listed condition for the exported file path.
+For library creators, the recommended method is to add a `sass` conditional export to `package.json`.
+The `style` condition is an acceptable alternative, but relying on the `default` condition is discouraged.
+Notably, the key order matters, and the importer will resolve to the first value with a key that is `sass`, `style`, or `default`.

 ```json
 {